 • Malware is software designed to infiltrate or damage a computer system without the owner's informed consent.
-It is a general term used to cover a variety of forms of hostile, intrusive, or annoying software, and it includes computer viruses and spyware.
+It is a general term used to cover various forms of hostile or intrusive software, including computer viruses, ransomware, and spyware.
+For a list of current security advisories, go to https://trust.salesforce.com/en/security/security-advisories.